-FEATURED STORIES FOR FEBRUARY 2026
+FEATURED STORIES FOR APRIL 2026

 The story of Mt.
 Rushmore is inspiring, from the formation of the idea to the choice of the faces that adorn it, to the heroic efforts that completed this wonderful monument to America.
 The presentation includes pictures from Jess’s 2025 trip to South Dakota.